 Imagine having no water for three days or more.
-What will you drink?
-How will you wash, cook, and clean?
+What would you drink?
+How would you wash, cook, and clean?

-- 1. Keep your empty water and fizzy drink bottles, give them a good clean and fill them with water.
-You need three litres of water for each person for each day that you are without water.
-Don't forget to store water for babies and pets too. - You can keep stored drinking water for up to a year if you add nonscented household bleach.
-Use half a teaspoon for every ten litres of water and don't drink it for at least half an hour after mixing.
-Label each bottle with the date it was filled, and store in a cool, dark place. - 3.
+- 1. Keep your empty plastic water and soft-drink bottles, give them a good clean and fill them with water you need three litres of water for each person for each day that you are without water.
+Don't forget to store water for pets and animals too. - 2.
+You can keep drinking water for up to a year if you add non-scented liquid household chlorine bleach when storing (half a teaspoon for every ten litres of water and don't drink for at least half an hour after mixing).
+Do not use bleaches that contain added scent or perfume, surfactants or other additives they can make people sick. - 3.
 Remember to store water for cooking and cleaning as well.
 You can use the water in your hot water cylinder, but store some extra in large plastic containers.

-NOTE - Do not use plastic bottles that have had milk in them.
-Milk protein cannot be adequately removed from these containers and provides an environment for bacterial growth when water is stored in them.
+NOTE - Do not use plastic bottles that have had milk or fruit juice in them.
+Milk protein and fruit sugars cannot be adequately removed from these containers and provide an environment for bacterial growth when water is stored in them.